EsotericSoftware/kryo/README.md

 Kryo `getContext` returns a map for storing user data.
 The Kryo instance is available to all serializers, so this data is easily accessible to all serializers.

 Kryo `getGraphContext` is similar, but is cleared after each object graph is serialized or deserialized.
 This makes it easy to manage state that is only relevant for the current object graph.
-For example, this can be used to write some schema data the first time a class is encountered in an object graph (CompatibleFieldSerializer does exactly that).
+For example, this can be used to write some schema data the first time a class is encountered in an object graph.
+See CompatibleFieldSerializer for an example.

 ### Reset